brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - Talk to a few people from everywhere
-- Developers, Operations, Managers, Maybe even customers?
+- Developers, Infrastructure, Managers, Product, Maybe even customers?
-- What are their concerns, pain points WRT delivery?
+- What are their concerns, pain points with regards to delivery?
 - Where do they feel that we are?
 - Do they all agree?
+Usually, not.
 :::

 ---